Table of Contents

 How many of them have been discussed with / invited questions from the team?

-6. If development team members are NOT allowed to talk directly to business people or stakeholders then how many people/management layers are between them and customers, business people, domain experts, first level support, marketing, the sponsors/cost center owners, …
+How many of them have been modified by the business people as a result of the team’s questions, feedback and discussion points? - If development team members are NOT allowed to talk directly to business people or stakeholders then how many people/management layers are between them and customers, business people, domain experts, first level support, marketing, the sponsors/cost center owners, …

 Example: